-Microbiological Limits for Foods: This guide explains information in Standard 1.6.1 and presents microbiological guideline criteria that are additional to the standard but not mandatory.
+Compendium of Microbiological Criteria for Food: This guide explains information in Standard 1.6.1 and presents additional microbiological guideline criteria which are not mandatory.

-Methods of Analysis for Foods: This guide will help analysts to choose appropriate methods of analysis for food where these are not specified in the Code
+Methods of Analysis for Foods: This guide will help analysts to choose appropriate methods of analysis for food when they are not specified in the Code.

 Generally Expected Levels (GELs) for Metal Contaminants: This guide helps to identify a range of contaminant levels that would normally be expected in particular foods.
+The information should be read in conjunction to Standard 1.4.1